j-easy/easy-random/README.md

 ## Contribution

 You are welcome to contribute to the project with pull requests on GitHub.

-If you believe you found a bug, please use the [issue tracker](https://github.com/j-easy/easy-random/issues).
+Please note that Easy Random is in [maintenance mode](https://github.com/j-easy/easy-random#project-status), which means only pull requests for bug fixes will be considered.

-If you have any question, suggestion, or feedback, do not hesitate to use the [Gitter channel](https://gitter.im/j-easy/easy-random) of the project.
+If you believe you found a bug or have any question, please use the [issue tracker](https://github.com/j-easy/easy-random/issues).

 ## Core team and contributors